Testing your installation

 - Begin monitoring the third-party cookies FortiWeb observes in traffic to your web servers.
 When FortiWeb finds cookies, an icon is displayed on Policy > Server Policy > Server Policy for each affected server.
 If cookies are threats (for example, if they are used for state tracking or database input) consider adding a cookie security policy to the inline protection profiles for those servers.
 For details, see Protecting against cookie poisoning and other cookie-based attacks.

 - Add any missing rules and policies to your protection profiles, such as:

 - page access rules (see Enforcing page order that follows application logic)

 - start page rules (see Specifying URLs allowed to initiate sessions)

 - brute force login profiles (see Preventing brute force logins)

 - denial-of-service protection (see DoS prevention)

 If you began in Offline Protection mode and later transitioned to another operation mode such as Reverse Proxy, new features may be available that were not supported in the previous operation mode.

-- Examine the Attack Event History on System > Status > Status.
+- Examine the Attack Event History in the Policy Summary widget on System > Status > Status.
 If you have zero attacks, but you have reasonable levels of traffic, it may mean the protection profile used by your server policy is incomplete and not detecting some attack attempts.